In a Nutshell: Who I am and What I Offer

 Whole-school or Leveled assemblies, grades K-2 and 3-5: A Writer in Alaska

 We’ll compare Alaska to your state, touching on geography, climate, wildlife, and more.
 We’ll read Been There, Done That: Reading Animal Signs together and discover how real-life experiences became a picture book text.
-Finally, we’ll walk step-by-step through the writing of my latest puzzle book.
+Finally, we’ll walk step-by-step through the writing of a puzzle book.

 Idea Generation Workshop, for one or two classrooms